Potential hurricane threatens Texas

 Harvey initially formed just east of the Windward Islands, in the Caribbean Sea.
 It reached tropical storm status from August 17-19, but dissipated over the eastern Caribbean after encountering unfavorable environmental conditions.

-After moving over the Yucatan Peninsula Tuesday as a tropical wave, the remnants of Harvey are now emerging into the western Gulf of Mexico -- and more importantly, into an environment that is favorable for development.
+After moving over the Yucatan Peninsula Tuesday as a tropical wave, the remnants of Harvey are now strengthening in the western Gulf of Mexico -- in an environment that is favorable for further development.

+The National Hurricane center has issued a hurricane watch for the coast of Texas from Port Mansfield to San Luis Pass.
+A hurricane watch means that a hurricane is possible in the area within the next 48 hours.

+Forecasters also issued a tropical storm watch from the mouth of the Rio Grande to Port Mansfield and also from San Luis Pass to High Island.

 Detailed forecast